Shawn5cents/Texty/README.md

 ### Special Thanks
 - Deepseek AI Team for their support and collaboration
 - Streamlit Community for their excellent framework
+- [Cole Ammons](https://github.com/coleam00) for the original [ottomator-agents](https://github.com/coleam00/ottomator-agents) project that served as inspiration and foundation

 ## 📜 License